Skip to navigation Skip to content

 Job seekers with Restricted Access recorded can be exempt from mutual obligation requirements.
 They can get a Special Circumstances (SCI) exemption.
 The SCI exemption end date and the next Restricted Access review date should align if possible.
 If the dates cannot align, the SCI exemption end date should be no more than 12 months.
 Tell the job seeker that Restricted Access limits their access to employment services and about the impact of the exemption.

-Restricted Access limits Employment Services Provider access to job seeker records and the chance to offer all services.
-Job seekers who choose to stay with their provider must give the provider their contact details.
-If they do not, the provider cannot help them, as their contact details will not be on their system.
+Restricted Access limits employment services provider access to job seeker details.
+Job seekers who choose to remain connected to their provider must give the provider their contact details.
+If they do not, the provider cannot help them, as their contact details will not be available on the provider system.

 Contents

-Assessing and coding medical evidence for temporary incapacity exemptions
+Assessing and coding medical certificates for temporary incapacity exemptions

 Exempting a job seeker from their mutual obligation requirements when they are an expectant customer